Listen, Idiots: Gingers Are Not Being Wiped Out by Climate Change

 Artist Anthea Pokroy and her “collection” of gingers, who will not become extinct any time soon.

-General consensus in many European countries, especially in the UK, dicates that it’s totally OK to discriminate against reheads.
+General consensus in the UK dicates that it’s totally OK to discriminate against reheads.
 The rest of the world might be shocked at the attitude Britain holds towards its ginger population, but that hasn’t helped all that much; schoolchildren are still being attacked in the name of “Kick a Ginger Day”, and anti-ginger prejudice is a real thing that makes a lot of people’s lives very miserable.

 Videos by VICE